Skip to menu Skip to content Skip to footer

 Research impacts

 Ian's professional mission has been to spearhead a worldwide paradigm shift that integrates local community perspectives with science and ethics in the study and protection of humanity's cultural and natural heritage.
-He pursues this goal in Australia and globally through his strong engagement with government and industry as well as his scholarly research.
+He pursues this goal in Australasia, the Asia-Pacific and globally through his strong engagement with government and industry as well as his scholarly research and leadership of peak professional bodies.
 All of Ian's work aims to inject community concerns and approaches into the centre of professional agendas at all levels, from the UN down and from the local grassroots up.
-The objective is to promote fundamental structural change to the benefit of local communities, archaeologists and heritage practitioners across Australia and around the world.
-This work has seen Ian publish widely on such matters as well as play central roles in efforts to strengthen cooperation and coordination between ICOMOS and IUCN, the two independent statutory Advisory Bodies to the UNESCO World Heritage Centre.
-On the strength of this work, Ian has been invited to take up numerous international advisory positions, including a strategic advisory role with the Pentagon concerning the overall approach of the US Defense POW-MIA Accounting Agency (DPAA) to its global mission.
-Most recently, Ian has begun working with the Antiquities Coalition in Washington DC to combat the illicit global trade in antiquities, developing a policy brief to help strengthen the emerging interest of the G20 in such matters (https://acthinktank.scholasticahq.com/article/126327-how-can-the-g20-best-protect-cultural-heritage-policy-recommendations-to-strengthen-commitment-in-support-of-hands-on-action).
+The objective is to promote fundamental structural change to the benefit of local communities, archaeologists and heritage practitioners across Australasia and around the world.
+This work has seen Ian publish widely on such matters as well as play central roles in efforts to strengthen cooperation and coordination between ICOMOS and IUCN, the two independent statutory Advisory Bodies to the UNESCO World Heritage Committee.
+On the strength of this work, Ian has been invited to take up numerous international advisory positions, including a strategic advisory role with the Pentagon concerning the approach of the US Defense POW-MIA Accounting Agency (DPAA) to its global mission.
+Most recently, Ian has been working with the Antiquities Coalition in Washington DC to combat illicit trafficking in antiquities, developing a policy brief to strengthen the emerging interest of the G20 in such matters.
+The US State Department is interested in this work in connection the with US's presidency of the G20 in 2026, and met remotely with Ian and Antiquities Coaslition colleagues at the end of 2024 (https://acthinktank.scholasticahq.com/article/126327-how-can-the-g20-best-protect-cultural-heritage-policy-recommendations-to-strengthen-commitment-in-support-of-hands-on-action).
+Ian is also currently advising the Asian Development Bank on its heritage stafeguard policies and procedures, building on similar work he has previously done with the World Bank.

 Works